Interpretability and Generalization Bounds for Learning Spatial Physics: Experiments

-To construct the datasets, we use the spaces described in Section~\ref{sec:dataset_construction}.
-There are 25 different function classes considered: one piecewise linear dataset (FEM) and $p\in[1,8]$ for polynomial, sine, and cosine spaces.
-A model is trained on one dataset, and then evaluated on the other 24 datasets with the same $N_{grid}$.
-For each choice $(type, p, N_{\text{grid}})$, we generate 10,000 examples to represent the infinite data limit.
-Each dataset is normalized to have unit norm in $u$ to (1) minimize the effects of numerical ill-conditioning and round-off errors in the $p\ge 5$ datasets with extreme magnitudes, and (2) to make the mean squared errors (MSE) comparable across datasets.
+A total of 25 different datasets are constructed using the function spaces described in Section~\ref{sec:dataset_construction}: one piecewise linear dataset (FEM) and $p\in[1,8]$ for polynomial, sine, and cosine spaces.
+For each choice of $(type, p, N_{\text{grid}})$, we generate 10,000 examples to represent the infinite data limit.
+Each dataset is normalized to have unit norm in $u$ to (1) minimize the effects of numerical ill-conditioning and round-off errors in the $p\ge 5$ datasets with extreme magnitudes, and (2) make the MSE comparable across datasets.